2025–26 Manchester City W.F.C. season

-The 2025–26 season will be Manchester City Women's Football Club's 38th season of competitive football and their thirteenth season in the Women's Super League, the highest level of English women's football.
+The 2025–26 season was Manchester City Women's Football Club's 38th season of competitive football and their thirteenth season in the Women's Super League, the highest level of English women's football.

 Andrée Jeglertz was announced as the team's new head coach on 3 July 2025, beginning work following the conclusion of Denmark's UEFA Euro 2025 campaign.

+On 6 May 2026, following Arsenal's draw to Brighton & Hove Albion, Manchester City were confirmed as WSL champions.
+It was their second overall league title, and their first since the 2016 season.
+Striker Khadija Shaw won WSL Player of the Season, and the Golden Boot award for the third consecutive time after scoring 21 goals during the season.
+On 31 May, Mahchester City won the Women's FA Cup by defeating Brighton & Hove Albion 4–0 at Wembley in the final, completing the domestic double for the first time in their history.